billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 ```

 For each imec stream we monitor the cumulative count of several error flags,
-hence, imErrFlags5 denotes the flags for probe steam 5.
+hence, imErrFlags5 denotes the flags for probe stream 5.
 Note that quad-base
 probes (part number NP2020/2021) record flags for each shank, hence,
 imErrFlags3_2 denotes that stream 3 is a quad-probe and the flags are from
 shank 2.